TUDelftNAS/Delftvisor/design/design.md

 The packet can then be forwarded.

 TODO simulating OFMP_ALL is slow, dealing with the response/failure messages of that seems difficult and the standard doesn't say you need to use adjacent meter id's.

+### PortMod

+TODO Don't allow.
+Ports may be used by multiple slices.

+### TableMod
+This message is deprecated in openflow 1.3, don't do anything.

 ### MultipartRequest
 Return a Bad Request error with type Bad Multipart.
 This indicates that this type of multipart message is not supported.